California worship leader gathers hundreds in Cal Anderson Park in violation of health regulations

 “But I’m telling you, there is another story of what God is doing in these cities and the church is rising up.”

 As well as praying, there was music, lots of it, at his Cal Anderson Park event, which resembled an outdoor concert.
-Feucht, who has long blond hair and wore cutoff jean shorts and a Seattle Supersonics jersey, played acoustic guitar.
+Feucht, who has long blond hair and wore cutoff jean shorts and a Seattle SuperSonics jersey, played acoustic guitar.
 Throngs danced, and jumped up and down.

 Black Lives Matter chants could also be heard from some counterprotesters, met by attendees trying to drown them out with “Jesus, Jesus, Jesus.”